The Dancers at the End of Time: The End of Time

 The prologue of An Alien Heat calls it "a story of Jherek Carnelian, who did not know the meaning of morality, and Mrs. Amelia Underwood, who knew everything about it".
 The novel begins with a discussion between Jherek Carnelian and his mother, the Iron Orchid, about the meaning of the word virtuous.
 Carnelian, who has looked the word up in an ancient dictionary, finds the concept "bewildering".

 Jherek meets his future love, Amelia Underwood, at an extravagant party hosted by the Duke of Queens, the theme of which is "disaster".
 The Duke of Queens intends the centerpiece of this entertainment to be an alien, Yusharisp, who tries to warn them that the universe will soon end; the people merely find this boring, and the entertainment falls flat.
 My Lady Charlotina freezes Yusharisp for transport to her menagerie.
 Jherek is delighted when Mrs. Amelia Underwood reacts to this by exclaiming "Let the poor creature go!
 Though he is neither human nor Christian, he is still one of God's creatures and has a right to his liberty!"

 An example of how lightly sex, including incest and homosexuality, is treated at the End of Time can be found in the early chapters of An Alien Heat.
 In the chapter "A Conversation with the Iron Orchid" Jherek has sex with his mother, and in the chapter "Carnelian Conceives a New Affectation" he has a same-sex encounter with Lord Jagged.
-Likewise, in Legends from the End of Time, the Iron Orchid makes love to My Lady Charlotina.
+Likewise, in Legends from the End of Time, the Iron Orchid has sex with My Lady Charlotina.
 When Jherek decides to fall in love with Mrs. Underwood to the exclusion of everyone else, everyone applauds his original thinking.